Mercury: A Code Efficiency Benchmark for Code Large Language Models: Code Efficiency Metric

-\paragraph{Untrusted Code Execution} Since most Code-LLMs are trained on an extensive code corpus from unverified sources, there is an intrinsic risk that these models may produce malicious code when driven by specific meticulous prompts~\cite{chen2021evaluating}.
+\textbf{Untrusted Code Execution.} Since most Code LLMs are trained on an extensive code corpus from unverified sources, there is an intrinsic risk that these models may produce malicious code when driven by specific meticulous prompts~\cite{chen2021evaluating}.
 The direct execution of synthesized code raises significant security concerns.
-To alleviate the risks of running untrusted code, we design a robust sandbox to execute code in an isolation environment.
+To alleviate the risk of running untrusted code, we engage a robust sandbox to execute code in an isolated environment.
 Sandbox details are deliberated in Appendix~\ref{sec:sandbox_details}

-\paragraph{Limitation} In this work, we measure code efficiency under the assumption that the code runtime is uniformly distributed, a simplification to enable code efficiency evaluation under limited solution samples.
-However, the distribution of code runtime in the real world is clearly more intricate, which may need more solution samples to support more precise modeling.
-To facilitate future research on this point, we have open-sourced our code for data collection, thus laying the groundwork for more detailed investigations in subsequent studies.
+\textbf{Environment-agnostic Evaluation.} To ensure fair comparison across diverse configurations, we run each task $n$ with corresponding test cases locally and aggregate their runtimes into the runtime array $R^{n}$.
+Appendix Figure~\ref{fig:hardware_independent} illustrates the \texttt{Beyond} score of two LLMs (`deepseek-coder-33b' and `deepseek-coder-6.7b') over three distinct hardware specifications: the micro-tier (0.25 CPU cores), the small-tier (0.5 CPU cores), and the standard-tier (1 CPU core).
+The results demonstrate that \emph{Beyond} remains consistent over different hardware configurations.